A Traditional Sauna is a Finnish Sauna

 Dry Sauna Information.
 In a dry sauna, the temperature ranges from 60 degrees Celsius to more than 100 degrees Celsius.
 In a wet sauna, the temperature is lower but feels equally hot.

 As a sauna is not as steamy as a Turkish bath, one sometimes hears the term "dry sauna."
 This does not mean the air in the sauna should be dry.
-Entirely dry, hot air is potentially damaging to one's respiratory system.
+Extremely dry hot air is not pleasant to one's respiratory system.
 The true Finnish sauna always includes loyly.
-Although splashing water on the rocks first causes a surge of hot steam from the heater, it eventually cools down the sauna.
+Although splashing water on the rocks first causes a surge of hot steam from the heater, it actually cools the sauna a little.
 Also, a more humid sauna will induce more sweating.

 Dry Saunas Information.
-The term "dry sauna" is used to distinguish the traditional Finnish sauna from the steam-based Turkish sauna.
+The term "dry sauna" is used to distinguish the traditional Finnish sauna from the steam-based Turkish sauna also called a "Hamman".
 Dry

-saunas aren't dry at all, for sweat and moments of "steam" are major elements in their normal performance.
+saunas aren't dry at all, for sweat and moments of "steam" are major elements in their normal process in a Finnish sauna..

 Wet Sauna Information.
 While the temperature in a wet sauna is lower than that of a dry sauna, the heat is transferred more effectively by the moisture in the air, thus making it feel super hot.
 The wet sauna, similar to the dry sauna, has distinct healing qualities.
 It can help combat viruses, for example, by taking your internal body temperature to an artificial fever state.
 It provides you with a cardiovascular workout without any stress or strain on your joints; it cleanses your skin; it can aid weight loss, and it can help eliminate harmful toxins that may have accumulated in your muscle tissue.